lsg551/3d-printables/USB-C-Under-Desk-Mount/README.md

 - **Supports**: none, print as is (I only used a small tree support for the clamp, which goes inside the mount)
 - **Cables**: 2x "USB C extender Female to Male with screw mount" are screwed into the mount.
 My cable came with USB 3.1 gen 2 (10 Gbit/s).
 I orderd them as a pack from amazon: https://www.amazon.de/dp/B0D8SGMGT3.
 These are only 20 cm in length, so you will need extender cables to your machine.
 - **Screws**:
     - **4x M3x16** countersunk / flat head wood screws to attach the mount to the underside of your desk.
 The outer diameter of the screw head is 5.5 mm.
-The mount is designed to fit countersunk screws with exactly this diameter or less.
+The mount is designed with a counterbore to fit countersunk screws with exactly this diameter or less.
 Obviously, you can use any screw length you like, as long as it's countersunk, the screw head diameter is ≤ 5.5 mm and it should be M3.
     - *all of the same type:* cylinder screw head with internal hex
         - **2x M2.5x20** – one for each bottom-facing thread of the USB-C extension cables to secure them in the mount
         - **2x M2.5x16** – one for each top-facing thread of the USB-C extension cables to secure them in the mount through the clamp